Enhancements

 Historic Preservation and Restoration

-The enhancement project follows the restoration of the Ferry Building led by ARG Conservation Services that began in 2019 to repair portions of the façade and repaint the exterior in its custom-blended “Ferry Building Gray,” which represents the varied warm gray tones of the building’s original Colusa sandstone.
-The final phase of that restoration project — painting the iconic clocktower — is underway now and will be completed in 2023.
+The enhancement project follows the restoration of the Ferry Building led by ARG Conservation Services to repair portions of the façade and repaint the exterior in its custom-blended “Ferry Building Gray,” which represents the varied warm gray tones of the building’s original Colusa sandstone.
+The restoration project is now complete.

 Page & Turnbull, the original historic architect on the Ferry Building’s major 2003 restoration, has been engaged as both architect and historic architect on the upcoming enhancements to ensure the landmark’s historic features are protected.